OPEN BOOK NOTICE

 THE FURNITURE CONTAINER: Couches, chairs, mattresses, & carpeting are some of the items we will accept FOR A FEE.
 Clothing will be up to the discretion of the attendant with the same fee as for garbage.

-THE SHINGLE CONTAINER: We now accept shingles and roofing tar paper FOR A FEE.
+THE SHINGLE CONTAINER: We now accept shingles FOR A FEE.

 WE NOW ACCEPT: Florescent bulbs, all batteries, ballast, brush up to 4" in diameter, leaves, grass clippings & pine needles at no charge.